sg-developer-portal/doc-portal-publisher-guide/get-started.md

 >
 > An OpenAPI document (or set of documents) defines or describes an API.
 An OpenAPI definition uses and conforms to the OpenAPI Specification.

-You can defined an OpenAPI or Swagger document in `yaml` or `json` and publish that on the Developer Documentation Portal.
-It would be rendered as a human-readable page with [ReDoc](https://github.com/Redocly/redoc).
+You can defined an OpenAPI or Swagger document in `yaml` or `json` and publish that on the developer documentation portal.
+It would be rendered as a human-readable page using the [ReDoc](https://github.com/Redocly/redoc) engine.

 ### 1. Create a git repo